-- ii.
-It is required that the Host Club use the current electronic Zone4 Registration / Timing system for the facilitation of receiving registrations, fees and results.
-Registration must be made available online no later than three weeks prior to race weekend. - The Host Club must receive completed race entry forms by the designated deadline on the Race Notice prior to the weekend of competition.
-Registration is recommended to be closed the Sunday prior to the event starting. - iv.
-The registration deadline cannot be earlier than 6 days prior to the official training day. - v.
-Under no circumstances are bibs to be issued to racers who have not registered or paid by the noted deadlines. - c.
-Fees: - Entry fees for each age category will be determined by the Host Club and will include the NA Levy Fee (see c. ix below); however, fees prior to the registration deadline for U8, U10, and U12 categories will not exceed \$25.00 per race.
+- i.
+Entry fees for each age category will be determined by the Host Club and will include the NA Levy Fee (see c. ix below); however, fees prior to the registration deadline for U8, U10, and U12 categories will not exceed \$25.00 per race.
 Fees for U14 and U16 categories will not exceed \$40 per race.
 Fees for U18, U20, Senior and older and Para-Nordic categories will not exceed \$45 per race. - ii.
 Applicable NC race license fees per tier will be applied by NC, through Zone4. - iii.
 The Snow Enhancement Fee contributes to the snow making/storage program run by NA in partnership with NC and other contributing funders at the Canmore Nordic Centre.
 It allows access to all members of NA and ensures guaranteed training and events can occur including the AB Cup Race Series.
 Snow Enhancement Fees of \$5 per race for U14 athletes and older and \$2.50 per race, per U12 athlete and younger, will be collected by the Host Club, for events hosted at the Canmore Nordic Centre in November and December.
-It is the responsibility of the Host Club to charge this fee on their registration and the Host Club will then be invoiced by NA. - Any other optional Snow Enhancement Fees, after this time may have a charge of \$5 per event weekend per athlete for U14 and older and \$2.50 for U12 and younger to help offset snowmaking costs only, for the host club. - v.
+It is the responsibility of the Host Club to charge this fee on their registration and the Host Club will then be invoiced by NA. - iv.
+Any other optional Snow Enhancement Fees, after this time may have a charge of \$5 per event weekend per athlete for U14 and older and \$2.50 for U12 and younger to help offset snowmaking costs only, for the host club - v.
 The Host Club must receive the race entry fees by the designated deadline on the Race Notice prior to the weekend of competition.
 Entries after the registration deadline are recommended to be handled by the OC as they see fit. - vi.
-The Host Club may add other fees for a banquet or other ancillary activities. - vii.
+The Host Club may add other fees for a banquet or other ancillary activities.

+- vii.
 All competitors (parent or legal guardian) must individually sign an event waiver form for each race. - viii.
-Entry Fee Refund Race Cancellation under Section 6.
+Entry Fee Refund Race Cancellation under Section 6. - ix.

-ix.
 The NA Levy Fee goes toward the costs associated with coordinating the entire provincial event series.
 Levy fees will be calculated based on the Official Results received by the NA representative after the event, which includes all finishers and competitors that 'Did Not Finish' (DNF).
 The Levy will not be charged for competitors that 'Did Not Start' (DNS).
 Levy fees will be collected by NA through the Host Club as follows: